Chavithra/degiro-connector/README.md

 ## 2.4.
 How to unsubscribe to a data-stream ?

-As for a subscription, to remove metrics from the data-stream you need to setup a Request message.
+To remove metrics from the data-stream you need to setup a Request message.

 If you try to unsubscribe to a metric to which you didn't subscribed previously it will most likely have no impact.